-Then I found the amazing Botany Boy Zazzle store, a resource with more than 700 digital cleaned botanical illustrations that can be printed as posters, calendars. posters, t-shirts and mugs.
+Then I found the amazing Botany Boy Zazzle store, a resource with more than 700 digital cleaned antique botanical prints and illustrations that can be printed as posters, calendars. posters, t-shirts and mugs.
 An email to the store owner confirmed that my chosen illustrations could be rendered at the large size I needed without any image pixelation or distortion.
-And for just $17 each.
-(I used a coupon I found through RetailMeNot.
-Whenever shopping online, I always search for a coupon first!)
+And for just $17 each, thanks to an online coupon I found.

 I clicked “Buy” and within a week, my posters were delivered to my door, ready to be framed.